astropy/astroquery/docs/vizier/vizier.rst

      a published erratum was missed we'd gladly receive a notification from you!

 - waveband
-- other_identifier -- the catalog doi when it exists, otherwise the article bibcode
+- doi -- the catalog doi when it exists

 .. doctest-remote-data::